dylanoliver/first-treehouse-project/README.md

-# first-treehouse-project
+# personal-profile-page
-Customize a personal online profile by adding graphics, customizing text, and improving the look of web page using CSS.
+Customized a personal online profile by adding graphics, customizing text, and improving the look of the web page using CSS.